Hom-alternative modules and Hom-Poisson comodules: Introduction

-As in the case of Hom-associative algebras, Hom-coassociative coalgebras, Hom-Lie algebras, Hom-Bialgebras, Hom-Lie bialgebras, Hom-Poisson coalgebras have a dual version called Hom-coPoisson algebras in \cite{bordeman-elchinger-makhlouf:twisting-poisson-copoisson-quantization}, where they were introduced and studied.
-It is shown that starting from classical Poisson coalgebra, we may construct Hom-Poisson coalgebra using Hom-Poisson morphisms.
+As in the case of Hom-associative algebras, Hom-coassociative coalgebras, Hom-Lie algebras, Hom-bialgebras, and Hom-Lie bialgebras, Hom-Poisson coalgebras have a dual version called Hom-coPoisson algebras in \cite{bordeman-elchinger-makhlouf:twisting-poisson-copoisson-quantization}, where they were introduced and studied.
+It is shown that starting from classical Poisson coalgebras, we may construct Hom-Poisson coalgebras using Hom-Poisson morphisms.
 Otherwise, a Hom-Poisson coalgebra give rise to infinitely many Hom-Poisson coalgebras.

-The purpose of this paper is to study and present Yau's twisting of modules over left Hom-alternative algebras and comodules over Hom-Poisson coalgebras.

-In Section 2, we recall basic definitions and properties on left and right Hom-alternative algebras.
-In particular we give a connection between left alternative algebras and right alternative algebras.
-We introduce modules over left and right Hom-alternative algebras in Section 3.
-We give some examples and prove that twisting a left Hom-alternative module structure by an algebra endomorphism we get another one.
-We also show that morphisms of left alternative module extend to morphisms of left Hom-alternative modules.
+The purpose of this paper is to study and present various twisting of modules over left Hom-alternative algebras and comodules over Hom-Poisson coalgebras.
+In Section \ref{sec:preliminaries}, we recall basic definitions and properties on left and right Hom-alternative algebras.
+We give a connection between left alternative algebras and right alternative algebras.
+Modules over left and right Hom-alternative algebras are introduced in Section \ref{sec:modules-alternative-algebras} where we also prove that twisting a left Hom-alternative module structure by an algebra endomorphism we get another one.
+We also show that morphisms of left alternative modules extend to morphisms of left Hom-alternative modules.
 We introduce a version of Hom-associator for module and show that the Hom-alternative module is alternating with right to its first two arguments.
-Section 4 deals with Hom-Poisson comodules.
-We give some constructions of Hom-Poisson comodules and carry out that starting from a Hom-Poisson comodule we get another one by twisting the module structure map by an algebra endomorphism.
+Section \ref{sec:hom-poisson-comodules} deals with Hom-Poisson comodules.
+Some constructions of Hom-Poisson comodules are given and we carry out that starting from a Hom-Poisson comodule we get another one by twisting the module structure map by an algebra endomorphism.

 Throughout this paper, $\bf K$ denotes a field of characteristic $0$ so that unless otherwise specified linearity and $\otimes$ are all meant over $\bf K$.